Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 In contrast with deterministic approaches, statistical models require less detailed site-level data and therefore can be applied over greater spatial extents than process-based models.
 They also can describe the relationships between additional covariates and stream temperature, which is a limitation of stochastic models.
 These relationships can be used to understand and predict anthropogenic effects on stream temperature such as timber harvest, impervious development, and water control and release [@Webb2008].
 Quantifying the relationship between anthropogenic effects, landscape characteristics, meteorological patterns, and stream temperature allows for prediction to new sites and times using statistical models.
 This is advantageous for forecasting and hindcasting to predict and understand climate change effects on stream temperatures.
 This is critical because not all streams respond identically to air temperature changes and the idiosyncratic responses may be predicted based interactions of known factors such as flow, precipitation, forest cover, basin topology, impervious surfaces, soil characteristics, geology, and impoundments [@Webb2008].

-Letcher et al. [-@letcher2015] outline six general challenges of statistical stream temperature models including accounting for 1) the non-linear relationship between air and water temperature at high and low air temperatures, 2) different relationships between air and water temperature in the spring and fall (hysteresis), 3) thermal inertia resulting in lagged responses of water temperature to changes in air temperature, 4) incomplete time series data and locations with large differences in the amount of available data, 5) spatial and temporal autocorrelation, and 6) important predictors of stream water temperature other than air temperature.
-They developed a statistical model that addresses aspects of non-linear relationships, hysteresis, thermal inertia, and spatial and temporal autocorrelation but their analysis was limited to a single small network of streams with long time series [@letcher2015].
+Letcher et al. [-@Letcher2015] outline six general challenges of statistical stream temperature models including accounting for 1) the non-linear relationship between air and water temperature at high and low air temperatures, 2) different relationships between air and water temperature in the spring and fall (hysteresis), 3) thermal inertia resulting in lagged responses of water temperature to changes in air temperature, 4) incomplete time series data and locations with large differences in the amount of available data, 5) spatial and temporal autocorrelation, and 6) important predictors of stream water temperature other than air temperature.
+They developed a statistical model that addresses aspects of non-linear relationships, hysteresis, thermal inertia, and spatial and temporal autocorrelation but their analysis was limited to a single small network of streams with long time series [@Letcher2015].

-We describe a novel statistical model of daily stream temperature that incorporates features of stochastic models and extends the Letcher et al. [-@letcher2015] framework to large geographic areas.
+We describe a novel statistical model of daily stream temperature that incorporates features of stochastic models and extends the Letcher et al. [-@Letcher2015] framework to large geographic areas.
 This model handles time series data of widely varying duration from many sites using a hierarchical mixed model approach to account for autocorrelation at specific locations within watersheds.
 It incorporates catchment, landscape, and meteorological covariates for explanatory and predictive purposes.
 It includes an autoregressive function to account for temporal autocorrelation in the time series, a challenge with other statistical models at fine temporal resolution.
 Additionally, our hierarchical Bayesian approach readily allows for complete accounting of uncertainty.
 We use the model to predict daily stream temperature across the northeastern United States over a 34-year time record.

 Methods
 -------
 ### Study area

-**Map of data locations: size = amount of data, color/shape = training-validation - Kyle, Ana, or Matt make?
-See deWeber 2014 for example**
+**Map of data locations: size = amount of data, color/shape = training-validation - Kyle make?
+See deWeber 2014 for example** - I will send Kyle list of series_id (or just lat,lon) of training data and of validation data

 ### Water temperature data